dsebban/md-blog/f_brackets.md

 Given a proper type it will return another proper type you can think about it as a function that works at the type level, a type level function.

-But wait we returned only a proper type, what if we return another first order type :
+But wait we returned only a proper type, what if we return another first order type:

 ```scala